STEP 2: Buying A Fiberglass Pool - Understanding Features and Designs

 Figure out what your needs are.

 Everyone loves their swimming pool, but most people love it in different ways.
 To some, their pool is a private get away that is very personal.
 To others it is a venue for weekend parties and a place for all the kids and friends to hang out.
-Question– Are you building a pool with a patio living space OR a patio living space with a pool?
+Question– Are you building a pool with a patio living space OR a patio living space with a swimming pool?
 The answer to this question will begin to help you understand what your needs and objectives are.
 See our project planner guide.

 1: Auto Cover

 The first thing to ask yourself is whether an automatic cover is going to be incorporated into your in-ground pool project.
 If so, you need to look at the different options available to you in an auto cover.
 Top track, deck on deck, under track, or flush top track.
 The type of cover you want, and orientation, will play a significant role in determining what swimming pool shape is right for you.
 Learn more about retractable cover options.

 2: Pool Use

 How are you going to use your pool?
 Is the pool strictly for exercise, or will a lot of seating be needed.
 How will you access your pool?
 Primarily from the house side or will access points be needed on all sides.
 Pay close attention to the orientation of the steps on free form pools, and make sure that it will accommodate the traffic flow you will require for your project.
 Most of the rectangular shaped pools will be 'reversible' as far as orientation goes.